 \end{example}

-In Section~\ref{subsec:lintoalg}, the proofs of the simulations theorems were performed using an administrative operation ``$:$'' and three intermediate results, as follows (the term $K$ is taken as a base term).
-(1) Prove that $(\wt{M})\,K \stobalgred M:K$; (2) prove that if $M\toblinred N$ then $M:K\stobalgred N:K$; (3) prove that if $V$ is a value, $V:\lambda x.x \stobalgred \Psi(V)$.
-For the simulation theorems of the present section, we use a similar procedure.
+In Section~\ref{subsec:lintoalg}, the proofs of the simulations theorems were performed using two intermediate results, as follows (the term $K$ is taken as a base term). \begin{enumerate} \item Prove that $(\wt{M})\,K \stobalgred M:K$; \item prove that if $M\toblinred N$ then $M:K\stobalgred N:K$. \end{enumerate} For the simulation theorems of the present section, we use a similar procedure.
 The three lemmas needed for the proof of the simulation theorems now read as follow.

-\paragraph{An administrative operation.} We keep the same notation for the administrative, infix operation defined for the purpose of the proof.